OCA/delivery-carrier/delivery_carrier_info/readme/DESCRIPTION.rst

-This module add the field "code" and "description" on the delivery carrier.
+This module add the field "code"  on the delivery carrier.